Secure Domain Adaptation with Multiple Sources: Abstract

 \section{Abstract}

-Multi-source unsupervised domain adaptation (MUDA) is a recently explored learning framework, where the goal is to address the challenge of labeled data scarcity in a target domain via transferring knowledge from multiple source domains with annotated data.
-Since the source data is distributed, the privacy of source domains' data can be a natural concern.
-We benefit from the idea of domain alignment in an embedding space to address the privacy concern for MUDA.
-Our method is based on aligning the sources and target distributions indirectly via internally learned distributions, without communicating data samples between domains.
-We justify our approach theoretically and perform extensive experiments to demonstrate that our method is effective and compares favorably against existing methods.
+Multi-source unsupervised domain adaptation (MUDA) is a framework to address the challenge of annotated data scarcity in a target domain via transferring knowledge from multiple annotated source domains.
+When the source domains are distributed, data privacy and security can become significant concerns and protocols may limit data sharing, yet existing MUDA methods overlook these constraints.
+We develop an algorithm to address MUDA when source domain data cannot be shared with the target or across the source domains.
+Our method is based on aligning the distributions of source and target domains indirectly via estimating the source feature embeddings and predicting over a confidence based combination of domain specific model predictions.
+We provide theoretical analysis to support our approach and conduct empirical experiments to demonstrate that our algorithm is effective.